zoe-pith/pith-site/_drafts/paris.md

 #### Crepes

 Breizh Cafe serves the best crepes and galettes in Paris.
 A galette is a slightly crisp savory crepe traditionally from Normandy and Brittany, made from fermented 100% buckwheat flour.
-At Breizh, I recommend a plain one with bowl of buttermilk to dip it in as well as one with egg and cheese (I like to add wilted spinach.
-I have to get a bowl of dry sparkling hard cider, and if I have room, a delicious sweet white-flour crepe for dessert.
+At Breizh, I recommend a plain one with bowl of buttermilk to dip it in as well as one with egg and cheese and wilted spinach.
+I can't leave without also getting a bowl of dry sparkling hard cider, and if I have room, a delicious sweet crepe for dessert.

 ![](/images/breihz.jpg)